xen0l/dlint-check/README.md

 # dlint-check

-This Github Action runs dlint security linter on your Python code.
+This GitHub Action runs dlint security linter on your Python code.

 ## Inputs